-If at first you don’t succeed…Tim Halperin’s first American Idol tryout was a bust.
-A few years later, he borrowed a buddy’s laptop, pulled up a seat, and sang a cappella for a webcam audition.
+If at first you don’t succeed…His first American Idol tryout was a bust.
+A few years later, Tim Halperin borrowed a buddy’s laptop, pulled up a seat, and sang a cappella for a webcam audition.
 This time around, he ended up in Los Angeles on a wild, musical ride.

 As we discuss Tim’s 2011 American Idol adventure, his strong faith is evident.
-A finalist during season 10, Tim truly believes he went as far as he was “supposed to go” on the show.
+A finalist during season 10, Tim believes he went as far as he was “supposed to go” on the show.
 Leaving with a boost of momentum, he went on to meet his wife and establish a multi-faceted music business.

-Climbing off his scooter at the crowded coffee shop in Franklin, TN, I can easily imagine Tim singing and performing in front of a crowd.
+It’s easy to imagine Tim singing and performing in front of a crowd.
 With his athletic good looks and constant smile, the pop artist is immediately engaging and likable.
 Besides juggling his performance dates and recording sessions, the Nebraska native spends a large chunk of his time writing songs – and playing his very own golf arcade game.

 This 30-year-old TCU alum and college football fiend writes all or part of every song you hear on a Tim Halperin record.
 His songs are soulful and speak to a truth.
-Surprisingly, the melody comes to him very quickly.
-If the melody takes too long, it is usually not as memorable, he confesses.
+The melody comes fast.
+“If it takes too long, it is usually not as memorable,” he confesses.
 “When I don’t force the melody of the song and let go, things come together in a natural way,” he continues.
-Laughing in his easy style, he admits the lyrics can sometimes take a while to work themselves out.
+In his easy style, he admits the lyrics can sometimes take a while to work themselves out.

 Tim reveals he usually knows right away the songs he wants to move forward on and those he wants to toss aside.
-Typically he writes with producers, splitting the song percentage-wise and avoiding production costs.
-After tweaking and finishing the song, they head into the studio to produce the actual track, recording vocals and instruments.
+He often writes with producers, splitting the song percentage-wise and avoiding production costs.
+After fine-tuning the song, they head into the studio to produce the actual track and record vocals and instruments.

 You can expect a new project and several releases from Tim early next year.
 He is excited about the slicker, “poppier” sounds.
 His Idol days?
 “They feel like a dream, and I am thankful for where they led me,” he responds.
 He loves all aspects of his music business but admits he still “aims for the moon.”
 In his gracious way, he says he’d “love to play in a huge arena, receive instant feedback, hear my songs on the radio.”
 “Nothing can beat that,” he adds.